ebelinski/iosref/_subpages/audioos.md

 layout: default
 title: audioOS version by device
 description: A table showing the first and maximum audioOS versions for HomePod.
 redirect_from:
   - /audioos-versions/
   - /audioos-ver/
 ---

-{% include wwdc2020outdated.html %}
+This page is no longer being updated.

 ### HomePod